Skip to main content

 • monetization

-• “Monetization is alright; it may seem like you would have to pay to win, but the game can easily be played for free.
-They do give you a lot of gems, and there are daily gems and other rewards you can get for free.
-Even if you want to pay, the two passes seem cheap enough and are all you need, in my opinion.”
+• “Monetization is alright; it may seem like you would have to pay to win, but the game can easily be played free-to-play.
+They give you a lot of gems, including daily free gems.
+Even if you want to pay, the two premium passes seem cheap enough and are all you need in my opinion.”

-• “There is nothing predatory or offensive with the microtransactions - it's a free game, and the developers need to be compensated for their work.
-You are *not* required to engage with any microtransactions if you don’t want to.”
+• “There is nothing predatory or offensive about the microtransactions - it’s a free game and the developers need to be paid for their work.
+You are not required to engage with any microtransactions if you don’t want to.”

 • “Panoptyca feels like an alpha build of what could be a much better game, but it still requires significant work, and the monetization structure ruins it for me.”